VirtuallyScott/magllama-backend/docs/api.md

 - `POST /permissions` — Create a new permission.
 - `GET /permissions` — List all permissions.

+### Groups and Group-based Project Permissions

+- `POST /groups` — Create a new group.
+- `GET /groups` — List all groups.
+- `POST /user_groups` — Add a user to a group.
+- `GET /user_groups/{user_id}` — List all groups for a user.
+- `POST /project_group_members` — Assign a group to a project with a specific role.
+- `GET /project_group_members/{project_id}` — List all group memberships for a project.

+Group membership can be used to grant project access and permissions to all users in a group.

 ## Security

 - All endpoints require authentication and appropriate permissions.